San Juan County, Washington

-Although the islands themselves have no state highways, the ferry routes serving the islands are designated as part of the state highway system.
+Although the islands have no state highways, the ferry routes serving them are designated as part of the state highway system.

 History

 The San Juan Islands were the subject of a territorial dispute between Great Britain and the United States from 1846 to 1872, leading to the Pig War in 1859.
 The bloodless conflict ended through arbitration led by Kaiser Wilhelm I, which awarded the islands to the United States.
 San Juan County was home to Henry Cayou, one of the first elected officials of Native descent in Washington.

+On June 7, 2024, a T-34 plane flown by former astronaut and Air Force pilot William Anders crashed in the San Juan Islands.
+Anders did not survive the crash.

 Geography

 According to the United States Census Bureau, the county has a total area of 621 sqmi, of which 174 sqmi is land and 447 sqmi (72%) is water.
 It is the smallest county in Washington by land area and fourth-smallest by total area.

 San Juan County is a cluster of more than 400 islands and rocks with elevations above mean high tide.
 134 of these islands and rocks are named.
 The county has a rugged, rocky shoreline and several mountains.
 The highest point in the county is Mount Constitution on Orcas Island at 2407 ft above sea level.